On the Rate Coding Response of Peripheral Sensory Neurons: Derivation of main equations

+Let $\theta$ denote the parameter estimated by the sensory system.
+In the case of intensity coding, $\theta$ refers to the magnitude of sensory stimulation.
+The sensory receptor draws repeated, independent samples $X$ from an unknown distribution, i.e. $X_1, X_2,...,X_m \sim p(x|\theta)$.
+Given the prior distribution $\pi_0(\theta)$ (representing the uncertainty in $\theta$ before any measurements), after $m$ samples the posterior distribution takes the form

+This is an expression of Bayes' theorem.
+In the limit of large $m$, and under most conditions observed in nature, the posterior distribution is asymptotically normally distributed with mean parameter equal to the maximum likelihood value $\hat{\theta}$ and variance proportional to $\var(X)/m$,

+where $\var(X)$ is the variance of the sensory signal.
+The form of the asymptotic distribution is independent of the choice of the prior.
+This result is sometimes referred to as the Bernstein-von Mises theorem \cite{van2000asymptotic} and is discussed in greater detail below.

-Since the processing of measurements occurs with finite resolution (\textbf{A4}), entropy is calculated from the mutual information of both the posterior and the error distributions \cite{cover2012elements}.
-Taking the entropy of their convolution and subtracting the equivocation gives
+Stimulus samples are processed with limited resolution.
+We assume the error to be normally distributed with zero mean and variance $R$.
+The entropy is calculated from the mutual information obtained from the posterior and the error distributions.
+This is achieved by taking the convolution of the posterior and error distributions, calculating its entropy, and then subtracting from it the entropy of the error distribution alone to give

-This is just the Shannon-Hartley theorem for an additive Gaussian channel with signal-to-noise ratio $\var(X)/mR$ \cite{cover2012elements}.
+This is then the expression governing uncertainty in the sample mean.
+Equation (\ref{hfunction}) is identical in form to the Shannon-Hartley law for an additive white Gaussian noise channel with signal-to-noise ratio equal to $\var(X)/mR$ \cite{cover2012elements}.